-If you’re hosting a formal event, then it stands to reason that a high school gymnasium isn’t probably going to cut it for your venue.
-Fortunately, there are no shortages of high-end venues, especially in major U.S. metropolises–whether you’re going for a historical vibe or a modern flair.
-Some of these places also overlook notable landmarks that you could tie into your theme (but we’ll get to theme selection a bit later!)
+If you’re hosting a formal event, a high school gymnasium isn’t probably going to cut it for your venue.
+Fortunately, there’s no shortage of high-end venues, especially in major U.S. metropolises ” whether you’re going for a historical vibe or a modern flair.

-You also need to decide between a blank canvas venue or a venue already built to suit your favored style.
-The former is more or less a bare or “theme-ready” facility that can be freely decorated by your event team or the venue’s staff.
+You also need to decide between a “blank canvas” venue or a venue already built to suit your style and event.
+The former a bare (and theme-ready) facility that you can freely decorate to suit the gala.

 New York’s Madison Square Garden, for example, is a top venue that can be considered a contemporary blank canvas facility.
 By contrast, The Red Rocks Amphitheatre in Denver is an open-air venue designed specifically for music concerts or music-themed events.

 A gala is not complete without some form of entertainment.
-If you’re holding a formal event, a rave dance probably won’t be a good fit, though it’s not out of the question.
-More fitting, however, would be something along the lines of a string or orchestra band.
+If you’re holding a formal event, a rave dance probably won’t be a good fit.
+More fitting, however, would be something along the lines of a string orchestra.

 DJs are appropriate, too, if it’s a better fit for your theme or audience.
 There’s a misconception that DJs only perform for more informal events, but this is absolutely not the case.
 DJs are versatile and can play an array of classical beats fitting for black-tie events or electric/funk/hip-hop music for a more groovy crowd.

-You can also serve light refreshments during the reception if your event spans a few hours–and you’re looking to make sure guests have enough fuel to dance the night away.
+You can also serve light refreshments during the reception if your event spans a few hours ” and if you’re looking to make sure guests have enough fuel to dance the night away.
 Typical finger foods like pigs in a blanket and mini cheese bites, all served by a formally dressed server carrying the appetizers in a silver tray, are a fun pairing that guests will love at late-night.

-As for the drinks, setting aside a martini bar, make-your-own margarita station, or another twist on traditional bar service will leave a lasting impression on your imbibing guests Have a mixologist on-hand who can create customized cocktails on the spot.
+As for the drinks, setting aside a martini bar, make-your-own margarita station, or another twist on traditional bar service will leave a lasting impression.
+Or, hire a mixologist who can create customized cocktails on the spot.

 Galas need to be marketed just like any other event.
 While you need to be active on social media, you shouldn’t completely eschew offline methods, either.